Realistic 5x5 results: week by week timeline

 This is the question that matters.
 Not the theoretical potential, not what some genetic outlier achieved — what YOU can reasonably expect from consistent 5x5 training.

-Weeks 1-4: Learning Phase
+Weeks 1-4: learning phase

 What happens: